Foot and Ankle Surgery

 You don’t have to battle the Pittsburgh traffic to find the most highly skilled foot and ankle surgeons available for Podiatry in Pittsburgh.

-We take continuing education credits each year to bring you the most up to date surgical techniques available.
+We take over 50 continuing education credits biannually to bring you the most up to date surgical techniques available.

 Dr. Teimouri DPM has two goals with regard to your successful treatment.
 The first is to put an end to your foot pain now and for good.
 The second is to do everything possible to relieve your fears about treatment.
 Unlike a lot of the “quick fix” types of medical care today,She takes the time necessary to really know you, as a patient, as a person, and as a partner in your recovery.
 That’s why you’ll always get one-on-one care from her personally.
 She will always listen attentively to your concerns, your ideas, and your fears.
 She’ll put you at ease with a complete explanation of your diagnosis, then discuss how it should be treated in easy to understand terms.